vultr/terraform-provider-vultr/website/docs/r/load_balancer.html.markdown

 * `proxy_protocol` - (Optional) Boolean value that indicates if Proxy Protocol is enabled.
 * `cookie_name` - (Optional) Name for your given sticky session.
 * `ssl_redirect` - (Optional) Boolean value that indicates if HTTP calls will be redirected to HTTPS.
+* `http_version` - (Optional) Integer value that indicates if HTTP/2 or HTTP/3 is enabled.
+Allowed values 2 or 3.
 * `attached_instances` - (Optional) Array of instances that are currently attached to the load balancer.
 * `health_check` - (Optional) A block that defines the way load balancers should check for health.
 The configuration of a `health_check` is listed below.
 * `ssl` - (Optional) A block that supplies your ssl configuration to be used with HTTPS.
 The configuration of a `ssl` is listed below.
+* `auto_ssl_domain` - (Optional) The auto SSL domain configuration for a load balancer.
+This can be a root domain (example.com) or include a subdomain (sub.example.com).
 * `private_network` (Optional) (Deprecated: use `vpc` instead) A private network ID that the load balancer should be attached to.
 * `vpc` (Optional)- A VPC ID that the load balancer should be attached to.
+* `global_regions` - A set of region IDs to deploy child load balancers to.

 `health_check` supports the following